reubensammut/ga-lz77/README.md

 # ga-lz77

-An genetic algorithm to solve the LZ77 puzzle
+A genetic algorithm to solve the LZ77 puzzle